nicholaswilde/recipes/docs/italian/mezza-luna-lasagna.md

 ### Step 2

-Empty Alfredo sauce into a sauce pan; warm over very low heat, just enough to liquefy, and remove from heat.
-Place ricotta cheese, chopped spinach, nutmeg and a pinch of salt into a bowl and combine.
+Empty [Alfredo sauce][2] into a sauce pan; warm over very low heat, just enough to liquefy, and remove from heat.
+Place [ricotta cheese][1], chopped spinach, nutmeg and a pinch of salt into a bowl and combine.
 Set aside.

 ### Step 3